csi-dgist/QoS-Guard/docs/rules/EMP.md

 **2. Test Scenario**

-1. Set the network packet loss to 5% and RTT to a range of 100ms to 500ms.
+1. Set the network packet loss to 5%.
 2. Perform a grid search by varying the **Publish Period (PP)** from 10ms to 100ms and **Lifespan duration** from 100ms to 1000ms.
 3. Measure the total number of samples successfully received at the Subscriber.
 4. Identify the threshold where sample reception starts to drop despite using `RELIABLE` QoS.